Asian Longhorned Beetle

 The Asian longhorned beetle, also known as the Asian cerambycid beetle, was first discovered in the United States attacking maple and horsechestnut trees around New York City in 1996.
-Infestations have also been detected in Chicago, three New Jersey counties, and six Massachusetts cities.
-In 2008, the infestations of Chicago and Hudson County, New Jersey were declared successfully eradicated.
+Infestations were detected in Chicago, three New Jersey counties, and six Massachusetts cities.
+In 2008, the infestations of Chicago and Hudson County, New Jersey, were declared successfully eradicated.

 In June 2011, the first Ohio infestation in trees was discovered near the village of Bethel in Clermont County.
 The insect was previously found associated with solid wood packing and crating materials in warehouses located in Cincinnati, Columbus, and Loudonville.
 However, an infestation of living host trees has never been detected in these cities.

 The Asian longhorned beetle (ALB), Anoplophora glabripennis, is native to Japan, Korea, and southern China.
 Experts believe that the beetle "hitchhiked" to the U.S. during the early 1990s in solid wood packing or crating materials on a cargo ship arriving from China.